jjh6297/InvWNN/README.md

-# Learning to Unlearn by Iterative Approximation of Past Weights
+# Learning to Rewind via Iterative Prediction of Past Weights for Practical Unlearning

-Code for ["Learning to Unlearn by Iterative Approximation of Past Weights"]
+Code for ["Learning to Rewind via Iterative Prediction of Past Weights for Practical Unlearning"]

 ### Dependency